 - pain resulting from an injury

-Most of the time, belly button pain is not serious, but in some cases, it can be.
-Determining the cause of belly pain can help a person to manage it with appropriate treatments.
+Bellybutton pain is not serious most of the time.
+However, it can be in some cases.
+Determining the cause can help a person manage it with appropriate treatments.

-Therefore, anyone experiencing very painful or unusual belly button pain should bring it to the attention of their doctor.
+Anyone experiencing very painful or unusual bellybutton pain should discuss it with a doctor.